labgem/microscope-user-doc/docs/content/overview/expert.rst

     The Wishart Research Group is working on a new version of **CGView** implemented in JavaScript and we are working toward adapting it.
     The Java version of **CGView** is no longer under active development and is based on a deprecated technology.

-You can use the CG View toolbar to navigate into the circular map.
+You can use the CGView toolbar to navigate into the circular map.

 .. image:: img/cgview.png